jithujoshyjy/Cliver/SPEC.md

 ### Naming Conventions

 In Cliver identifiers, start with an underscore (_) or a utf-8 letter and thereafter can contain letters, numbers, underscores, and any utf-8 alphanumeric characters.
-They may optionally end with an exclamation mark (!), followed optional by single quotes (')
+They may end with an exclamation mark (!), followed optionally by single quotes (')

 ```julia
 # valid identifiers